Evergreen (Pentatonix album)

-Evergreen is a holiday studio album by Pentatonix, released in 2021.
-It is their fifth Christmas-themed album and their eleventh album overall.
+Evergreen is a holiday studio album by American a capella group Pentatonix, released in 2021.
+It is their fifth Christmas-themed album and their tenth album overall.
 It received a Grammy Award nomination for Best Traditional Pop Vocal Album.

 Background

 The album was announced on September 27, 2021, along with the release of the single "It's Been A Long, Long Time".
 Their renditions of I Just Called to Say I Love You, Over the River, and The Prayer were also singles.
 The album was released on October 29, 2021, with a tour starting soon after.